neuefische/web-exercises/sessions/react-state/box/README.md

 Can you use your newly created state to toggle the text on the button itself between "Activate" and "Deactivate"?

+## Hacker Bonus

+Check the console and pay attention to the logged value of `isActive`.
+You will notice, that `console.log()` doesn't log the value you set with the `set` function one line before.
+If you set `true` it will log `false` and vice versa.
+This is not a bug, but the fundamental way how state in React works.

+Can you explain why this happens?

 ## Notes

 - There is no need to change anything in the return statement of the `App` component (except for the bonus task).